opencog/learn/run-config/README.md

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.

-* `3-mpg-dict` -- Directory containing a Link Grammar dictionary that (when properly configured) allows Link Grammar to use word-pair data to perform Maximum Planar Graph (MPG) parsing.
+* `dict-combined` -- Directory containing a Link Grammar dictionary that allows Link Grammar to use grammatical info held in the AtomSpace.
+This includes both word-pair MI data, as well as disjunct data.
+If the AtomSpace contains only word-pair data, then the reulting parses will be Maximum Planar Graph (MPG) parses.
+If it also contains disjunct data, then those will be used preferentially, with word-pair data making up for missing disjuncts.

 * `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
   parsing and disjunct counting.
 The MPG variant is the "Maximum Planar